 Christian & Barton is widely recognized for its expertise in this field.
 Our attorneys have routinely made energy and administrative law presentations to client groups, industry trade associations, and bar associations.
 By continuing to participate in the development of statutes and regulatory policies governing energy industries, we expect to continue to play an important role in helping our clients remain competitive in the global marketplace.

-Energy and Water Users – Industrial, Commercial and Governmental
+Energy Users – Industrial, Commercial and Governmental

 Utility Acquisitions and Sales

+For more than a decade, Christian & Barton lawyers have represented a coalition of industrial customers of Virginia-American Water Company in rate cases before the Virginia State Corporation Commission.
 In addition, the firm has advised consumers on issues raised in the creation of a separate non-potable water system for industrial uses.

 Christian & Barton has represented builders, developers, and other property owners and operators before the Virginia State Corporation Commission on utility regulatory matters.
 We have assisted such clients with the interpretation of utility tariffs, regulations, and laws pertaining to a utility’s rights and obligations in the provision of service to new and existing developments.
 Christian & Barton also played a lead role, on behalf of a major builder, in the development of an electric cooperative’s guidelines for the installation of service to planned and existing developments.